 How It Compares to Similar Cards

 The Chase Slate card is one of the best balance transfer credit cards out there, especially when you take into account the lack of balance transfer fees for transfers made within 60 days of account opening.
 However, you won’t find much in the way of ongoing perks or benefits after the introductory offer comes to an end.

 If you’re looking for ongoing rewards in addition to the opportunity to transfer high-interest credit card debt, you might consider the Chase Freedom card, which earns 5% cash back on up to $1,500 in purchases in bonus categories each quarter as well as unlimited 1% cash back on all other purchases.

-Like the Chase Slate, the Freedom rewards credit card also offers a 0% intro APR for 15 months on purchases and balance transfers; however, you’ll pay a 3% balance transfer fee from the get-go, which could get expensive depending on how much debt you plan to transfer.
+The Freedom rewards credit card offers a 0% intro APR for 15 months on purchases and balance transfers; however, you’ll pay a 3% balance transfer fee from the get-go, which could get expensive depending on how much debt you plan to transfer.

 If transferring high-interest debt is your main goal, you may want to stick with the Slate for its no-fee balance transfers.
 However, you should also take into account the Chase Freedom’s signup bonus — which scores you $150 after you spend $500 on purchases in the first three months after account opening — as you crunch the numbers to decide which is best for you.

 The Chase Slate is a strong card if you want to make a large initial purchase or need to transfer existing high-interest debt from another credit card.
 When it comes to long-term use, though, you might want to opt for a rewards card that also offers an intro APR on balance transfers, like the Chase Freedom.4.15 Chase Slate Credit Card

 Author: Ashley Sutphin